Food Organics and Garden Organics (FOGO)

 Red Lid Bin Weekly Service Request

-Bin sizes will not change, and your collection day will remain the same, but Council’s decision to give our urban households the choice in how often their red bin is collected by opting in for a weekly service will empower our residents to decide what suits their needs, how much they want to pay, and how they can reduce waste going into landfill by taking up new services.
+Council’s decision to give urban households the choice in how often their red bin is collected by opting in for a weekly service empowers residents to decide what suits their needs, how much they want to pay, and how they can reduce waste going into landfill by taking up new services.

 What are the benefits of FOGO?